-Coronavirus (UK): detailed guidance published on the extended furlough scheme – key points for employers
+Coronavirus (UK): Impact of the Budget announcement on the furlough scheme – key points for employers

 Authored by: Mark Kaye and Rebecca Harding-Hill

-- During the period 1 November 2020 to 31 January 2021, the government furlough grant will pay 80% of wages for hours not worked up, capped at £2,500 per month.
+- Until 30 June 2021, the government furlough grant will continue to pay 80% of wages for hours not worked, capped at £2,500 per month.
 Employers will be liable for employer National Insurance contributions and employer pension contributions only.
-The government will review the terms of the scheme in January 2021 and may then require that employers make a contributions towards wages (as it did under the original scheme).
-This is likely to be dependent on the state of the economy and the general prevalence of the virus.

 - Progressively, with effect from 1 July 2021 until the cessation of the CJRS on 30 September 2021 the following changes will be made:

 - From 1 July 2021: employers must contribute 10% towards the pay of furloughed employees, with the government grant reduced to 70%.
 The 80% furlough pay will continue to be capped at £2,500 per month.

 - From 1 August 2021: employers must contribute 20% towards the pay of furloughed employees, with the government grant reduced to 60%.
 The 80% furlough pay will continue to be